This blog, created by the UMass Center for Educational Assessment, is a “one-stop shop” for materials related to the NRS assessment trainings.

 Face-to-face trainings for the BEST Plus 2.0 and TABE CLAS-E Writing Scoring are posted on the SABES calendar on an ongoing basis, as locations are confirmed.
 To request a training in a specific region, Program Directors should complete the Assessment Training Request Form.

-Massachusetts NRS Assessments: Upcoming Events
+Massachusetts NRS Assessments: Resources, Research and Curriculum

 Program Directors may use this form to request a BEST Plus 2.0 or TABE CLAS-E Writing Scoring training in a specific region.